 Construction Law Representative Matters

-BDG represents multiple school and college districts and various fire districts, sanitary districts, water districts, cities and counties within California.
+BDG Law Group represents multiple school and college districts and various fire districts, sanitary districts, water districts, cities and counties within California.
 We handle a wide variety of matters on behalf of our clients, including contractor licensing, bidding, and substitution of subcontractor issues; stop notice enforcement actions; claims for breach of contract, delay, disruption, acceleration, wrongful termination, contractor abandonment, fraud, false claims, prevailing wage violations, statutory penalties and interest; and other statutory claims.
 Our efforts to limit the public entity’s litigation expenses, while providing the necessary services, are designed to protect our client’s interests.
 We aggressively advocate our clients’ interests, while always remaining vigilant in seeking settlement opportunities.

 The following matters are representative of the results we routinely achieve for our public entity clients: